JDPND/E-commerce/README.md

 - Rich visual reports using Allure
 - Screenshot capture on failure
 - WebDriverManager for automatic browser driver management
+- Fluent method chaining in Page Object Model for cleaner and more readable test logic

 ## 🧰 Tech Stack